 Step 3: Contact us to schedule an appointment

-Once you're ready, click here to schedule an appointment with us using our confidential online patient portal.
-You can also call us at 703-923-8965 or email us at firstname.lastname@example.org if you prefer.
+Once you're ready, click here to schedule an appointment with us.
+You can also call us at 703-923-8965 or email us at email@example.com if you prefer.
 We're happy to answer any questions you might have about therapy or our services.
 You don't need to know your diagnosis, just that you have concerns that you'd like help with.

 Step 4: complete an initial welcome packet

 Once you have your first appointment scheduled with us, we will email you an initial welcome intake packet to complete on our patient portal.
 The welcome intake packet includes forms and information on our office and policies, insurance and fees, as well as initial questions to help us better understand your concerns and goals for therapy.
-Please complete this packet at least 48 hours prior to your appointment.
+We are unable to meet unless these forms are completed, so be sure to complete this packet at least 48 hours prior to your appointment.
 This gives us enough time to review your forms in advance and prepare for our session together.

 Information for Parents

-*For all child clients, parents will complete the initial welcome intake packet.
-Your child may be asked to complete a paper questionnaires at a later session.
+*For all child and teen clients, parents will complete the initial welcome intake packet, with some questionnaires for your child or teen to complete themselves.

 Step 5: we meet!

-During this initial session, we'll meet and you'll get an initial sense of what it would be like to work together and you’ll be able to see if it feels like a good fit for you.
-This initial session may be longer than typical sessions as we'll be gathering information and doing a clinical interview on what brings you to therapy, including how your unique biological, psychological, developmental, and social life history may be impacting your current situation.
+During this initial session, we'll meet and you'll get an initial sense of what it would be like to work together.
+On your end, you’ll be able to see if it feels like a good fit for you, and on our end, we’ll be able to see if we can accept you as a client.
+This initial session is different from typical therapy sessions as we'll be gathering information and doing a clinical interview on what brings you to therapy, including how your unique biological, psychological, developmental, and social life history may be impacting your current situation.
 We'll also discuss any questions you may have about therapy or office policies.